 - Diabetes causes blood arteries to constrict, reducing blood flow to the extremities, which is known as peripheral arterial disease (PAD).
 Circulation problems make wounds more likely to heal slowly.

-- Immune System Weakness: Diabetes makes the immune system less strong, making it less able to fight infections.
+- Immune system weakness; diabetes makes the immune system less strong, making it less able to fight infections.
 Smaller wounds are more susceptible to infection.

-- Friction and Pressure: Poorly fitted shoes and pressure points can lead to calluses and sores that are vulnerable to developing ulcers.
+- Friction and pressure; poorly fitted shoes and pressure points can lead to calluses and sores that are vulnerable to developing ulcers.

 Our team at Annapolis Foot & Ankle Center are experts at treating diabetic ulcers and wound care.